rtargino/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor (Lecturer) in Statistics at the School of Applied Mathematics (EMAp), at the Getulio Vargas Foundation (FGV).
+I am an Assistant Professor in Statistics at the School of Applied Mathematics (EMAp), at the Getulio Vargas Foundation (FGV).
 Since 2021, I am an Associate Editor of the Brazilian Review of Finance (RBFin).
-For the academic year 2022/23 I am on a sabbatical from FGV EMAp, working as a Visiting Associate Professor at the Department of Statistics and Applied Probability (PSTAT) at the University of California, Santa Barbara (UCSB).
+For the academic year 2022/23 I was on a sabbatical from FGV EMAp, working as a Visiting Associate Professor at the Department of Statistics and Applied Probability (PSTAT) at the University of California, Santa Barbara (UCSB).

 From 2012 to 2016, I was a PhD candidate at the Department of Statistical Science, at the University College London (UCL).
 In 2014 I was also a recipient of the Australia Award Endeavour Research Fellowship.